-Today it is difficult for us to imagine that a woman can be considered not equal in rights with a man, but Women’s Equality Day reminds us that until quite recently, gender inequality was an objective fact, women did not have full voting rights.
-And we celebrate this holiday, considering it a serious breakthrough in the development of public consciousness.
+Women’s Equality Day is a day to remember that until recently, gender inequality was an objective fact, and women did not have full voting rights.
+It is a reminder of the progress that has been made in the development of public consciousness.

-Throughout history, attitudes towards women have changed extremely slowly for the better, but:
+- Throughout history, attitudes towards women have changed slowly for the better, but:

-- The question of the legal status of a woman and her possibility of equality with men did not go until the 19th century.
+- The question of the legal status of a woman and her possibility of equality with men did not arise until the 19th century.

 - In antiquity, the position of women was not much different from the status of useful things.
-Even in the enlightened societies of Ancient Greece and Ancient Rome, women did not have the right to vote and could not hold public office.
-According to the men of that time, only faithful wives, immaculate girls and priestesses deserved respect.
-Prostitution was legalized, but getters and “wolves” were powerless, and slaves were considered “talking tools” at all.
+In Ancient Greece and Rome, women did not have the right to vote or hold public office.

-- In the Middle Ages, women were valued for their dowry, that is, they were essentially a commodity.
+- In the Middle Ages, women were valued for their dowry, essentially considered as a commodity.